 Orange County’s young children need safe, supportive and nurturing environments to be healthy and ready to succeed in school.
-The Children and Families Commission of Orange County provides funding to our District to support our School Readiness program.
+First 5 Orange County Children and Families Commission provides funding to our District to support our School Readiness program.

 Our School Readiness Core Team is comprised of our Early Learning Specialist, School Readiness Nurse, School Psychologist and Speech and Language Pathologist.
 The team’s mission is to provide parents with support to ensure their children from birth to five years of age are developing appropriately.
 If referral services are needed, our staff will guide you through the process and answer any questions you might have.
 Our goals are to foster healthy children, early learning, strong families, and quality services.
 All services are free of charge.
 Please visit the School Readiness Program Website to access current School Readiness referral and participation forms.

 Early Learning Specialist